abhiram-satha/lighthouse-web-notes/README.md

 ## Summary

-This repository contains all of the notes taken by Abhiram for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Abhiram](https://github.com/abhiram-satha) for the Lighthouse Labs Web Development Bootcamp.

-## Changes